taoteg/recipes/recipes/SanAntonioChili.md

 *Oct.
 15, 2004 (NPR)*

-*From the research library of the Institute of Texan Cultures comes this chili queen recipe (slightly updated for shopping convenience).*
+*From the research library of the Institute of Texan Cultures comes this chili queen recipe (slightly updated for shopping convenience).
+[Original Recipe](https://www.npr.org/templates/story/story.php?storyId=4108397)*

 ## Ingredients